heinhtetlinnnyan/WhatIReadnShare/README.md

 I read some books.
 I heard an author mention her habit of taking notes when she reads—and I loved the idea.

-I collect data in google form and glide app.
+I collect data using google form and glide app.
-At first I tried to form a group of friends collecting and sharing, I failed.
+At first, I tried to form a group of friends collecting and sharing, but I failed.
 So I continued alone.